Michael Murphy (VC): Reappearance of medal

 It is not known where the medal was kept between March 1872 and June 1898, nor who held possession.
 However, five years after Murphy's death, in June 1898, his Victoria Cross medal eventually resurfaced when it was offered by an anonymous seller at auction.
-It was bought by Master Sergeant Masterman on behalf of the Royal Army Service Corps, at Aldershot.
+It was bought by Master Sergeant Masterman on behalf of the Army Service Corps, at Aldershot.
 This medal was presented to the RASC, which has since been subsumed into the Royal Logistic Corps, based at the Princess Royal Barracks, Deepcut, Surrey.
 Murphy's actual medal is now owned by a regimental trust and can be viewed, but only by prior arrangement with the Royal Logistic Corps Museum.

 Commemoration

 The 150th anniversary of Murphy's VC occurred on 15 April 2008, and was commemorated at his grave in Darlington by the RLC, with the Mayor of Darlington, numerous family members and the British Legion present.